Mikejo5000/vsts-docs-pr/docs/work/customize/reference/linkscontroloptions-xml-elements.md

 <td><p> <strong>Filter</strong> </p></td>
 <td><p>Required child element of the <strong>WorkItemTypeFilters</strong> container element.
 Specifies the name of a work item type to include as an allowed type that users can link to from the links control. </p>
 <pre><code>&lt;Filter WorkItemType=&quot;WorkItemTypeName&quot;  /&gt;</code></pre>
-<p>You can specify any work item type defined within the team project or project collection, including custom work item types.
-Typically, the work item types you specify depend on the process used to create your team project.
+<p>You can specify any work item type defined within the project or project collection, including custom work item types.
+Typically, the work item types you specify depend on the process used to create your project.
 See [Choose a process](../../work-items/guidance/choose-process.md) for details.</p>
 <p>The following lists the default work item types available based on the default system processes:</p>
 <div style="float:left;width:120px;margin:3px;font-size:100%">
 <p style="font-weight:bold;padding-bottom:0px;text-align:center;">Agile</p>